wp-plugins/url-redirect/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Url Redirect permits to create unlimited redirections.
+Manage Unlimited Redirections

 == Description ==

-Url Redirect permits to create unlimited redirections.
+You can create unlimited redirections.
 A redirect can be used in many situations, for example:

-to hide an url you don’t want to show;
+* to hide an url you don’t want to show;
-to short a long url;
+* to short a long url;
-to monitor the traffic of an url;
+* to monitor the traffic of an url;
-to redirect the users in another page during a maintenance;
+* to redirect the users in another page during a maintenance;
-to redirect user from a dormiant domain;
+* to redirect user from a dormiant domain;

+Language available only in english

 == Installation ==